-Online Quizzes via Connect (75 points)
+Online Quizzes via Connect (45 points)

-Each student will be required to register and use Connect which will be provided by the textbook publisher.
-This will be provided at no expense to you.
+Each student must register for and use Connect which comes with the purchase if a new textbook.
 Connect is an all-digital learning platform for students in higher education.
 This program is designed for students to connect with the course material through engaging, interactive content for more effective learning.
 You will be assigned various activities throughout the semester.
 Each graded activity will have a due date, see calendar below.
 Once the deadline has passed, you will not be able to earn points for that assignment.
 You are responsible for logging into the following your online class section and completing the provided assignments.
+Each chapter is worth 5 points.